ddliu/gulp-remote-src/README.md

     Url base.

+    If you want to use absolute urls instead of relative ones, set this to `null`.
+When not configured, `/` is assumed.

 - `buffer` (default is true)

     Pipe out files as buffer or as stream.
 Note that some plugins do not support streaming.